 If you are a customer of Build Your Library, you will no doubt have noticed several graphic novels or comic books scheduled into our secular, literature-based homeschool curriculum.
 You may have also noticed many additional recommendations on our companion YouTube channel or other BYL blog articles.
 I had a bunch of working titles for this post.
 I … Continue reading "Why I Love Teaching with Graphic Novels and Comics"

-When we started Build Your Library, we adopted the “standard” public school style naming conventions, such as Kindergarten, Grade 1, Grade 2, etc. Of course, there is no “standard” in homeschooling, but those grade levels seemed appropriate at the time.
+When we began writing the lesson plans for Build Your Library, we adopted the “standard” public school style naming conventions, such as Kindergarten, Grade 1, Grade 2, etc. Of course, there is no “standard” in homeschooling, but those grade levels seemed appropriate at the time.
 Appropriate and familiar.
-When I went to public school, I didn’t go to the Level … Continue reading "Levels vs. Grades vs. Ages"
+But then we started to get some … Continue reading "Levels vs. Grades vs. Ages"

 I remember when I first started homeschooling.
 My oldest was four, and I excitedly poured over dozens of homeschool catalogs.
 There were so many options and all of them seemed necessary if I wanted to have a well-rounded student.
 So, I bought way too many things and didn’t even use half of them.
 This same … Continue reading "Homeschooling: Keeping it Simple"